![]() 300 dpi JPEG |

 c2-b2 (is absent some time)

-The equal temperament of the standard-bass-accordion causes that all scales sound equally.
-Because the chords are only created out
+Equal temperament of standard-bass-accordion causes that all scales sound equally.
+Because chords are only created out

 of a range of a major seventh they sound in different inversions.
-The following results from the scale range described above e.g. for
+Following results from scale range described above e.g. for

-[The chords are signed with the symbols that are normally used for the accordion!]
+[Chords are signed with symbols that are normally used for accordion!]

-The situation becoms more complexity by the seventh-chords (tetrads) because three inversions exist for the fundamental chord.
+Situation becomes more complexity by seventh-chords (tetrads) because three inversions exist for fundamental chord.
 Moreover

-these chords are only realized as triads in some instruments whereby the fifth is absent.
+these chords are only realized as triads in some instruments whereby fifth is absent.

-The opinions differ about the usefulness of the diminished-chords.
-Nevertheless they are absent (look into the
+Opinions differ about usefulness of diminished-chords.
+Nevertheless they are absent (look into

 bass-table) in many instruments.
 If equal temperament is used only three different diminished chords

 (tetrads, minor thirds are stacked one over another) exist.
-The fundamental chords have the keynotes C (chord: c, eb, f#, a), C# (chord:
+Fundamental diminished chords have keynotes C (chord: c, e♭, f♯, a), C♯ (chord:

-c#, e, g, bb) respectively Db (note db instead of c#) and D (chord: d, f, ab, b).
+c♯, e, g, b♭) respectively D♭ (note d♭ instead of c♯) and D (chord: d, f, a♭, b).
 All other diminished chords are only inversions of these

 three chords.

-If the tune is especially accompied with the major- and minor-chords the tune can be presented with a timbre by the use of the different
+If tune is especially accompied with major- and minor-chords tune can be presented with a timbre by use of different

-inversions of the chords (fundamental chord, 1st inversion, 2nd inversion) because the different inversions of the chords represent
+inversions of chords (fundamental chord, 1st inversion, 2nd inversion) because different inversions of chords represent

 different timbres.
-The tune must be transposed at times into the suitable scale but that's not a problem because the standard-bass-accordion
+Tune must be transposed at times into suitable scale but that's not a problem because standard-bass-accordion

 is normally tuned up to equal temperament.

-Unfortunally it's usual to couple the ranks for the chord-basses onto the ranks for the key-note-basses and the third-basses.
+Unfortunately it's usual to couple ranks for chord-basses onto ranks for key-note-basses and third-basses.
 Through

 that four octaves sound on each key-note-bass or third-bass.
 This causes a very thick and ambiguous tone that sounds mostly too loud as

-against the treble.
-If the bass can be registered at least two ranks sound as well.
-To remove this nuisance it's required to modify the bass
+against treble.
+If bass can be registered at least two ranks sound as well.
+To remove this nuisance it's required to modify bass

-mechanism of the instrument.
-The bars must be severed which couple the key-note-basses and the third-basses onto the ranks for the
+mechanism of instrument.
+Bars must be severed which couple key-note-basses and third-basses onto ranks for

 chord-basses.
 Bar-segments can often be removed in modern instruments reversibly.
-If the connection however is manufactured rigidly the
+If connection however is manufactured rigidly

 side nippers will help only.
 This method is destructive and therefore mostly irreversible.
 You must decide in this case but it's worth